Abdiyasir/Devops-Learning-Linux/Linux_Module.md

 - Redirect to a file with 2> (overwrite) or 2>> (append).
 - To redirect both output and errors, use &> or &>>.
 - Send output to /dev/null to discard it.

+### Environment Variable
+Environment variables define your shell environment and behavior.
+-